gwleuverink/bundle/docs/advanced-usage.md

 > We like to explore ways to inject Bundle's core on every page.
 This way the `_import()` function does not have to be wrapped in a `DOMContentLoaded` listener.
 Check out our [roadmap](https://laravel-bundle.dev/roadmap.html#roadmap) to see what else we're cooking up.

+## Import resolution timeout

-The import resolution time may be configured milliseconds by updating the config file or via an env variable `BUNDLE_IMPORT_RESOLUTION_TIMEOUT`
+The \_import() function uses a built-in non blocking polling mechanism in order to account for async & deferred script loading.
+The import resolution time may be configured milliseconds by updating the config file or via an env variable `BUNDLE_IMPORT_RESOLUTION_TIMEOUT`.

 ## Minification